Ghostly Tales for Ghastly Kids: Burgers

-The chain becomes more successful to the point of Burgerskip rapidly running out of supplies.
-O'Burger spends a lot of time with his helicopter team to travel around the world for more farmland space, whether forests had to be bulldozed or not.
+The chain becomes so successful Burgerskip begins running out of supplies.
+O'Burger spends a lot of time with his helicopter team to travel around the world for more farmland space, whether forests have to be bulldozed or not.
 Meanwhile, in the UK, a little girl named Charlotte visits Crawley High Street's Burgerskip with her father.
-Charlotte orders a Jolly Burger with chips and takes a bite outside.
-She splutters and chokes and shows her father the tiny mahogany tree inside it.
+She orders a Jolly Burger with chips and takes a bite outside.
+She splutters and chokes and shows her father a tiny mahogany tree inside it.
 The news of the burger reaches Burgerskip headquarters and to O'Burger, who redirects the plane to make an emergency meeting with the board of directors.
-Terrified of disappointing their boss, the directors are hesitant to speak up but one stammers that other complaints about trees in burgers have reached their headquarters.
+Terrified of disappointing their boss, the directors are hesitant to speak up but one stammers that similar tree burger complaints have reached their headquarters.
 The tour guide from the Amazonia enters the room and refers to outside the window.
-O'Burger looks out to see hundreds of Burgerskip buildings suspending in the air by 300 ft trees.
+O'Burger looks out to see hundreds of Burgerskip buildings suspended in the air by 300 ft trees.
 The tour guide explains that this is a part of Panachek's revenge for destroying the Amazon and that he is not finished with O'Burger yet.
 O'Burger jumps on the guide and attempts to strangle him but the boardroom starts to shake.
 The ghost of Panachek bursts through the floor, picks up O'Burger and shoots up into the sky.

-It was the last time O'Burger was seen and Burgerskip was ever successful.
-An Australian farmer found a part of O'Burger's clown costume but it could not be proven that it had belonged to him.
-The UK became the new rainforest where roasted parrot became a popular meal.
+An epilogue reveals that this was the last time O'Burger was seen alive and Burgerskip was ever successful.
+An Australian farmer later found a part of O'Burger's clown costume but the claim lacked evidence.
+The UK becomes the new rainforest where roasted parrot became a popular meal.